Great to have you with us on yet another excursion into broadcast excellence.

 Because I still sense that there are some of you people out there who are not listening.

-I sense that there's some of you people out there who are refusing to accept my warnings on this, and you persist in wanting to run around and living in fear of this once masterful Democrat machine that seemed to never make mistakes and always got what it wanted and always defeated us, no matter what we did, no matter how smartly we did it.
+I sense that there's some of you people out there who are refusing to accept my warnings on this and you persist in wanting to run around and living in fear of this once masterful Democrat machine that seemed to never make mistakes and always got what it wanted and always defeated us no matter what we did, no matter how smartly we did it.

-See, I want to keep pounding home the idea that they are in trouble on the Democrat side and on the left.
+So I want to keep pounding home the idea that they are in trouble on the Democrat side and on the left.

-Uh, and the express reason for it is twofold.
+And the express reason for it is twofold.

-One, just again to demonstrate that my instincts on all this are right.
+One, just again, to demonstrate that my instincts on all this are right.

 So I don't know how after 18 years anybody ever doubts me, but they still do.